 ICSI is different from conventional insemination since we clean away the follicle cells from around the eggs and an Embryologist chooses the sperm to be injected.
 A small number of eggs do not tolerate the injection procedure and you can expect that about 5% of eggs die as a direct result of ICSI.
 However, fertilization rates, embryo quality and pregnancy rates are the same as for couples who do not have ICSI.

 It is important for you to be aware that ICSI may have some risks for resulting children also.
 Studies published in scientific journals have shown that children resulting from ICSI are more likely than other children to have a genetic abnormality.
-The risk of such an abnormality is usually 2 children per 1000 births, but with ICSI the risk is 8 children per 1000 births.
-The problems seen in the affected children can be very serious (e.g. heart defects) so your Physician will talk to you in detail about your risks before committing to the ICSI procedure.
+The risk of such an abnormality is usually 2 children per 1000 births for natural pregnancies, but with ICSI the risk is 8 children per 1000 births.
+The problems seen in the affected children can be very serious (e.g. heart defects).
+So your Physician will talk to you in detail about your risks before committing to the ICSI procedure.